tiabeast/bait/README.md

 ```

 ## License
-The compiler and standard library are released under the MIT License.
+The content of this repository is released under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.